Zero Carbon Electric Grid

 GeoSierra has adapted its multi-azimuth propped vertical sand plane technology, developed in a six (6) year joint R&D project with Halliburton, to be an effective method for sub-surface closed cycling of supercritical carbon dioxide (sCO2) in legacy oil and gas reservoirs to develop large scale, highly efficient, robust Carbon Energy Storage (CES) schemes to achieve zero carbon electric grids.
-The large scale and low cost per MWe stored, enables CES to have installed capacity sufficient to handle daily and seasonal fluctuations in supply/demand.
+The large scale, low cost, long duration and high efficiency per MWe stored, enables CES to have installed capacity sufficient to handle daily and seasonal fluctuations in electricity supply/demand.

 Excess electricity generated from renewables is stored as potential energy, by pumping the sCO2 from the shallow reservoir down to the deep reservoir, in which the sCO2 has sufficient residence time to be heated to the deep reservoir temperature before being produced for electrical generation.
 A CES scheme installed in the legacy turbidite oil and gas reservoirs in Bakersfield, California would have an efficiency of 120%, i.e. it generates 20% more electric power than it stores from renewables.
 With 25GWe of CES installed in the Bakersfield turbidite reservoirs, the California electric grid would be carbon zero, and it could retire all the gas fired electrical generating capacity it utilizes both instate and imports from out of state.